Adaptive Sampling Overview

 hierarchy level.

-To ensure sampling accuracy and efficiency, QFX Series devices use adaptive sFlow sampling.
+To ensure sampling accuracy and efficiency, Junos OS devices use adaptive sFlow sampling.
 Adaptive sampling monitors the overall incoming traffic rate on the device and provides feedback to the interfaces to dynamically adapt their sampling rate to traffic conditions.
 The sFlow agent reads the statistics on the interfaces every 5 seconds and identifies five interfaces with the highest number of samples.
 On a standalone switch, when the CPU processing limit is reached, a binary backoff algorithm is implemented to reduce the sampling load of the top five interfaces by half.
 The adapted sampling rate is then applied to those top five interfaces.

 Using adaptive sampling prevents overloading of the CPU and keeps the device operating at its optimum level even when there is a change in traffic patterns on the interfaces.
 The reduced sampling load is used until: